-We collaborated with master gardener Bernice Willett to learn how to ensure our school garden was a bee friendly garden.
+We collaborated with master gardener Bernice Willett to learn how to ensure our school's teaching garden was a bee-friendly garden.
 She helped us learn how to properly plant and harvest mint leaves.
 Then, we learned how to dry and blend the mint to create tea.

 Another important part of this project included creating a packet of information about what we learned and sharing it with the students at Bigodi Primary School.
 One of our goals was to help them learn how to make their beekeeping efforts more sustainable.